jastakhova/consensual/README.md

 - Render external and internal links
 - Investigate process for getting approval to query friends list from Facebook
 - Redesign email texts
+- Associating images (or files) with the agreement

 #### Known Issues
 - discuss roles (witness, who is assignee, etc)